 There is no legal obligation for an employer to inform an employee of their right to object to the transfer and the consequences of objection, but it is best practice to do so, though commercially this should be given consideration.

-Transferees should be wary where an employee exercises their right to object from the perspective of enforcing restrictive covenants.
-As there is no contract between the transferee and objecting employee, the transferee will not be able to enforce the restrictive covenants in the objecting employee’s contract: this can be dealt with by an asset purchase agreement stating that certain key employees will not object to the transfer or by way of assignment by the transferor to the transferee of the benefit of the restrictive covenants, but this is a more risky and untested method and also depends on the wording of the restrictive covenants.
+Incoming employers should be wary where an employee exercises their right to object from the perspective of enforcing restrictive covenants.
+As there is no contract between the incoming employer and objecting employee, the new employer will not be able to enforce the restrictive covenants in the objecting employee’s contract: this can be dealt with by the asset purchase agreement providing that certain key employees will not object to the transfer or by assigning the benefit of the restrictive covenants to the new employer, but this is a more risky and untested method and also depends on the wording of the restrictive covenants.

 What responsibilities and obligations do employers have under TUPE?

-Both the transferor and the transferee must inform, and are in some circumstances required to consult with, recognised trade unions or elected employee representatives in relation to their employees who may be affected by the transfer or any measures taken in connection with it.
+Both the outgoing and the incoming employer must inform, and are in some circumstances required to consult with, recognised trade unions or elected employee representatives of their own employees who may be affected by the transfer or any measures taken in connection with it.
+“Affected employees” are any employees - of either of the parties to the transfer - who may be affected by the transfer or measures taken in connection with it.
+This may include staff who do not transfer.

-There is always a requirement to inform about a TUPE transfer, but the requirement to consult only arises where ‘measures’ are envisaged by in connection with the transfer.
+There is always a requirement to inform about a TUPE transfer, but the requirement to consult only arises where ‘measures’ are envisaged in connection with the transfer.
 ‘Measures’ are given a wide interpretation and so it’s good practice to try to consult on anything that may be changing in connection with the transfer.
-Examples include post-transfer potential redundancies, changes to team structures or individual working hours.
+Examples include post-transfer potential redundancies, changes to team structures, individual working hours or changing the date wages are paid

-If there is no trade union and no elected representatives, employers will be required to fairly elect representatives so that information relating to the transfer can be passed to elected employee representatives.
-There is an exception to this for small businesses with ten or fewer employees that allows them to simply inform and consult directly with the affected employees, without the need for employee representatives.
-For TUPE transfers taking place on or after 1 July 2024, this exception is being extended and will allow employers to inform and consult affected employees directly where:
+If there is no trade union and no previously elected employee representatives, employers will need to follow a formal process to elect employee representatives so they can be passed the necessary information about the transfer..
+There is an exception to this for small businesses that allows them to simply inform and consult directly with the affected employees (provided there are no existing employee representatives in place, where:

 The information must be given in writing to the elected representatives and should include:

-• The transferor must provide information about any measures which the transferee is considering taking in respect of affected employees.
+- The outgoing employer must provide information about any measures that the incoming employer is considering taking in respect of affected employees.
 If there are none, this should be stated.

 Which rights and liabilities are automatically transferred under TUPE?

-TUPE specifically states that all the transferor’s 'rights, powers, duties and liabilities under or in connection with' the transferring employees’ contracts pass to the transferee.
-In other words, it’s as if the transferee steps into the transferor’s shoes in respect of the affected employees.
-Therefore, if your business is a transferee (eg a buyer of a business or an incoming service provider in an outsourcing context), thorough and timely due diligence is essential to ensure that you know what you are potentially taking on.
+TUPE specifically states that all the transferor’s rights, powers, duties and liabilities under or in connection with 'the transferring employees’ contracts pass to the transferee.
+In other words, it’s as if the incoming employer steps into the outgoing employer’s shoes in respect of the affected employees.
+Therefore, if you are buying a business or you are an incoming service provider, thorough and timely due diligence is essential to ensure that you know what you are potentially taking on.
 There can be potentially costly liabilities that you could inherit as part of a TUPE transfer such as final salary pension schemes and generous enhanced redundancy terms.
-Specialist legal advice to guide you through the due diligence process is recommended to ensure that you are not left with costly surprises in terms of employees taken on once the transfer has taken place.
+You should speak to experienced employment law solicitors who will guide you through the due diligence process is recommended to ensure that you are not left with costly surprises in terms of employees taken on once the transfer has taken place.

-Any acts or omissions of the transferor before the transfer are treated as having been done by the transferee, including where there may be claims for unfair dismissal, discrimination or personal injury.
+Any acts or omissions of the outgoing employer before the transfer are treated as having been done by the incoming employer, including where there may be claims for unfair dismissal, discrimination or personal injury.
 Again, thorough due diligence and well-drafted indemnities in the business transfer or outsourcing agreement can protect your business from financially damaging liabilities and so employment law advice is recommended.

-Collective agreements and actions taken in relation to them by the transferor will pass to the transferee.
+Collective agreements and actions taken in relation to them by the outgoing employer will pass to the incoming employer.
 Although collective agreements are not usually legally enforceable between the employer and the relevant trade union, certain provisions in collective agreements may be binding on the employer if the employee’s contract incorporates provisions of collective agreements agreed from time to time.
-Collective terms will not automatically transfer if agreed after the date of the transfer and the transferee is not a participant to the collective bargaining.
-Union recognition also transfers to the transferee, but only where the transferred undertaking or organised grouping maintains an ‘identity distinct’ from the rest of the transferee’s business after the transfer and retains its autonomy.
-In order to be considered autonomous, the transferred entity or organised grouping needs to have the power to govern itself without direct instruction from the transferee and independently organise work within it, give orders and instructions and allocate tasks to employees.
+Collective terms will not automatically transfer if agreed after the date of the transfer and the incoming employer is not a participant in the collective bargaining.
+Union recognition also transfers to the incoming employer but only where the transferred undertaking or organised grouping maintains an ‘identity distinct’ from the rest of the incoming employer’s business after the transfer and retains its autonomy.
+In order to be considered autonomous, the transferred entity or organised grouping needs to have the power to govern itself without direct instruction from the incoming employer and independently organise work within it, give orders and instructions and allocate tasks to employees.
 It is advisable to seek legal advice if your business wishes to derecognise a union.

 Which rights and liabilities do not automatically transfer under TUPE?

-However, if an employment contract refers to an employer paying a percentage of salary into the employee’s personal pension scheme that obligation will automatically transfer under TUPE.
+However, if an employment contract refers to an employer paying a percentage of salary into the employee’s personal pension scheme, that obligation will automatically transfer under TUPE.
 Early retirement benefits and benefits intended to enhance the conditions of such retirement paid in the event of dismissal to employees who have reached a certain age are not ‘old age, invalidity or survivors’ benefits’ and therefore will be covered by the automatic transfer principle.
-The transferee will only assume liability for enhancements to an early retirement pension that are no longer available to a transferring employee following the transfer, not for the full amount of an early retirement pension.
-However, transferred employees become deferred members in the seller’s scheme on the TUPE transfer, so they cannot make a double recovery by claiming entitlement to a full early retirement pension from the buyer too.
-It is advisable to seek professional advice on pensions and warranties and indemnities to best protect your business in respect of pensions liabilities.
+The incoming employer will only assume liability for enhancements to an early retirement pension that are no longer available to a transferring employee following the transfer, not for the full amount of an early retirement pension.
+However, transferred employees become deferred members in the outgoing employer’s scheme on the TUPE transfer, so they cannot make a double recovery by claiming entitlement to a full early retirement pension from the new employer too.
+It is advisable to seek professional advice on pensions and warranties and indemnities to best protect your business in respect of pension liabilities. - Profit share and share schemes: employees' rights under profit and share schemes, even if separate from their contracts, can transfer under TUPE, and if the new employer cannot replicate the exact terms of the old employer's scheme, it is obligated to offer a "substantially equivalent" alternative to the transferring employees.
+This means the new scheme must offer similar benefits and opportunities as the old scheme.

-• Restrictive covenants: whilst restrictive covenants automatically transfer with the rest of the employment contract, the restrictive covenants will relate to the transferor at the time the contract was entered into and so may not be that useful to the transferee.
-The transferee may in that case have to pay the employee to agree to change these covenants to best protect the transferee.
+- Restrictive covenants: whilst restrictive covenants automatically transfer with the rest of the employment contract, the restrictive covenants will relate to the outgoing business at the time the contract was entered into and so may not be that useful to the new employer.
+The outgoing employer may in that case have to pay the employee to agree to amend the restrictions to best protect the incoming employer.
 If you are seeking to change terms and conditions of employees which have transferred under TUPE see Contracts affected by TUPE – Changing terms of employment below, but it is again advisable to seek specialist employment law advice on this to take into account the specific needs of your business.

 How can you protect against the effects of TUPE?

-It is not lawful to contract out of TUPE and recent attempts to try and avoid TUPE by way of complex corporate dealings and using share sales instead of asset sales have not been successful.
-However, there are steps which both the transferor and transferee can take to minimise the impact of TUPE liabilities.
-For example, contractual indemnities can be used to share out any liabilities reasonably in the sale contract negotiated between the buyer and seller, before the transfer takes place.
+It is not possible to contract out of TUPE and recent attempts to try and avoid TUPE by way of complex corporate dealings and using share sales instead of asset sales have not been successful.
+However, there are steps which both the outgoing and incoming employer can take to minimise the impact of TUPE liabilities.
+For example, contractual indemnities can be used to share out any liabilities reasonably in the sale contract negotiated between the parties, before the transfer takes place.
 Negotiating TUPE terms in the transaction documents can take some time, so it’s important to start preparing for a TUPE transfer as early as possible.

 Contracts affected by TUPE - Changing terms of employment